-\textbf{Inferential GAN analysis:} Same as other generative models, iGAN aims to produce reliable uncertainty maps while keeps the deterministic performance unchanged.
-As the conventional GAN \cite{gan_raw} has no inference step, the latent variable is independent of the input image $x$, leading to less informative uncertainty maps while sampling from the latent space at test time.
+\textit{Inferential GAN analysis:} Same as other generative models, iGAN aims to produce reliable uncertainty maps while keeping the deterministic performance unchanged.
+As the conventional GAN~\cite{gan_raw} has no inference step, the latent variable is independent of the input image $x$, leading to less informative uncertainty maps while sampling from the latent space at test time.
 Although VAE~\cite{VAE_Kingma} and ABP~\cite{ABP} can produce input-dependent latent space modeling, the possible posterior collapse~\cite{Lagging_Inference_Networks} issue within the former and the less accurate deterministic prediction of the latter limit their applications for SOD.
-With the proposed iGAN, we can achieve two main benefits: 1) extra inference step is included without increasing model parameters, leading to input-dependent latent variable; 2) with the adversarial loss function serving as high-order similarity measure, iGAN can lead to more effective model learning compared with ABP \cite{ABP}.
+With the proposed iGAN, we can achieve two main benefits: 1) extra inference step is included without increasing model parameters, leading to an input-dependent latent variable; 2) with the adversarial loss function serving as a high-order similarity measure, iGAN can lead to more effective model learning compared with ABP~\cite{ABP}.
 For the former, our iGAN is built upon GAN~\cite{gan_raw} and ABP~\cite{ABP}, and the fully convolutional discriminator introduces less than 1M extra parameters, which is comparable to both the alternative latent variable models and the deterministic models.
 For the latter, the adversarial training is proven effective in maintaining the deterministic performance compared with the alternative stochastic models.